SlackBuffer/digest_gopl/tgpl/_notes/reflection.md

     - We could add more cases (`[]float64`, `map[string][]string`), but the number of types is infinite.
     - For named types, like `url.Values`, even if the type switch had a case for its underlying type `map[string][]string`, it wouldn’t match `url.Values` because the two types are not identical, and the type switch cannot include a case for each type like `url.Values` because that would require this library to depend upon its clients.
-- Without a way to **inspect the representation of values of unknown types**, we quickly get stuck.
+- Without **a way to inspect the representation of values of unknown types**, we quickly get stuck.
 What we need is reflection.
 # `reflect.Type`, `reflect.Value`
 - `reflect` package defines 2 important types, `Type` and `Value`.
 - A `Type` represents a Go type.
-It is an ***interface*** with many methods for **discriminating** among types and **inspecting** their components, like the fields of a struct or the parameters of a function.
+It is an ***interface*** with many methods for **discriminating among types and inspecting their components**, like the fields of a struct or the parameters of a function.
-- The sole implementation of `reflect.Type` is the *type descriptor* (a set of **values that provide information about each type**, such as its name and methods; it's the same entity that identifies the dynamic type of an interface value).
+- The sole implementation of `reflect.Type` is the *type descriptor* (a set of values that provide information about each type, such as its name and methods; it's the same entity that identifies the dynamic type of an interface value).
 - `reflect.TypeOf` accepts any `interface{}` and returns its **dynamic type** as a `reflect.Type`.

     ```go